mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 Rating: 1 out of 5

 This is the **worst class in the specialization**.
 The lecturer tries to cover a lot of concept at the speed of light and assumes that you have a strong background in statistics.
-Even for me, a master student who takes marketing analytics concentration and learned statistics just months ago, I still struggled a lot and had a hard time.
+Even for me, a master student who took marketing analytics concentration and learned statistics just months ago, I still struggled a lot and had a hard time.

 This course is so poorly managed that many people also complain at the online forum, and I have no idea why the lecturer hasn’t updated the class.
 The good thing is that it motivates me to review my stats knowledge, reminding me of the nightmare once again.